hdShang/arxiv-daily/docs/cs-LG/2025-09-30/papers/250926625v1-learning-to-see-before-seeing-demystifying-llm-visual-priors-from-la.md

 ---
 layout: default
-title: Learning to See Before Seeing: Demystifying LLM Visual Priors from Language Pre-training
+title: "Learning to See Before Seeing: Demystifying LLM Visual Priors from Language Pre-training"
 ---

 # Learning to See Before Seeing: Demystifying LLM Visual Priors from Language Pre-training